matte-ek/BanchoMultiplayerBot/README.md

 ## Build Note
 The current newest release of BanchoSharp will not work with the bot currently, instead use [my fork](https://github.com/matte-ek/BanchoSharp/tree/v1.2.0-add-join-time) for now.

+## Additional Thanks
+[hburn7 (Stage)](https://github.com/hburn7) for BanchoSharp and other help

+[MaxOhn](https://github.com/MaxOhn) for rosu-pp that the bot uses to calculate performance points

+[bitknox](https://github.com/bitknox) for giving me cool ideas and additional help